Copy and paste the below script into your own website or blog to embed this book.

 He had not expected his father to die so young.
 His father's father, after all, was still alive and in vigorous good health, and the male line had been renowned for longevity for generations past.
 Elliott had expected many more years in which to be free to kick his heels and enjoy the carefree life of a young buck about town without any of the burdens of sober responsibility.

 But suddenly he had had them, ready or not—just like the childhood game of hide-and-seek.

 Mary Balogh grew up in Wales and now lives with her husband, Robert, in Saskatchewan, Canada.
-She has written more than one hundred historical novels and novellas, more than thirty of which have been New York Times bestsellers.
+She has written more than one hundred historical novels and novellas, more than forty of which have been New York Times bestsellers.
 They include the Bedwyn saga, the Simply quartet, the Huxtable quintet, the seven-part Survivors’ Club series, and the Westcott series.